-Mark Dennis is a guitarist from Cheshire has been slowly building a reputation with his eclectic guitar style in & around the North West of England.
+Mark Dennis is a guitarist from Cheshire has been building a reputation with his guitar style in & around the North West of England.

-Mark has recorded with Dave Sharp (The Alarm) on Dave's latest acoustic CD, & has enjoyed playing live with Henry Priestman (The Christians), Les Glover, Pete Riley, Andy Williams (Hot Chocolate, Errol Brown & Tony Christie), Mal Holmes (OMD)
+Mark has recorded with Dave Sharp (The Alarm) and has enjoyed playing live with Henry Priestman (The Christians), Les Glover, Andy Williams (Hot Chocolate, Errol Brown & Tony Christie), Mal Holmes (OMD)

-He has opened shows for acts such as Toyah Wilcox, China Crisis, Thomas Lang, Sarah McQuaid and Ian McNabb and while collaborating with Jay Diggins has supported Bruce Foxton's 'From the Jam' and 'The South' (formerly The Beautiful South)
+He has opened shows for acts such as Boo Hewerdine, Toyah Wilcox, China Crisis, Thomas Lang, Sarah McQuaid Ian McNabb, Miriam Erasmus and while collaborating with Jay Diggins has supported Bruce Foxton's 'From the Jam' and 'The South' (formerly The Beautiful South)

 Once described as a 'One man orchestra', his playing and vocals, have seen audience reactions from a pin-drop silence to rapturous applause, he has received many favourable comments about his idiosyncratic style of guitar playing and singing:

-John Renbourn - "I do like your style"
+John Renbourn RIP - "I do like your style"

-Dave Sharp - "I have only ever heard one other guitarist that comes close to you and he is a Nashville session guitarist'"
+Dave Sharp - "I have only ever heard one other guitarist that comes close to you"

 YouTube: https://www.youtube.com/watch?v=4ya_t3sdgHs - ‘Your love is lifting me Higher’